PythonicIconic/RbxAPI/README.md

     print(user.presence)
 ```
 ## Notes
-Both the `User` and `Group` objects have attributes assigned from the API responses and are generally set to lowercase.
+Each of the objects have attributes assigned from their respective API responses and are generally set to lowercase.

 For example, a `User`'s attributes are assigned based on the `https://api.roblox.com/users/{userid}` json response and you can access each normally.
 ```py